TerrorByteTW/Honeypot/README.md

 So far we've met those goals, but are working on adding more features to the plugin and continuously optimizing as time goes on.

 Need support?
 [Reach out on Discord](http://discord.gg/DpcdgTbPnU)!

+## Developers
+If you are looking to develop using the Honeypot API, please [see the Wiki](https://github.com/TerrrorByte/Honeypot/wiki/Developing-plugins-using-the-Honeypot-API)!

 ## To-do 📝
 * Lint the entire project for better readability